 Many of us have felt that weird ear-popping sensation when we fly.
-For kids (especially babies and young children), it can seem especially odd and even scary at first.
+For kids (especially babies and young children), it can feel especially odd and even be scary at first.
 But it's a common, normal part of flying.

 This sometimes uncomfortable sensation is related to pressure changes in the air space behind the eardrum (the middle ear).
 Normally, the Eustachian tube, a passageway that leads from the middle ear to the back of the throat behind the nose, equalizes the air pressure in the middle ear to the outside air pressure by opening and letting air reach the middle ear.
 When our ears "pop" while yawning or swallowing, the Eustachian tubes are adjusting the air pressure in the middle ears.

-In kids, however, the relatively narrow Eustachian tubes might not function as effectively, especially if they're clogged mucus from an ear infection or cold, or blocked by enlarged or swollen adenoids (lumps of immune system tissue located near the openings of the Eustachian tubes).
+In kids, however, the relatively narrow Eustachian tubes might not do this as well, especially if they're clogged with mucus from an ear infection or cold, or blocked by enlarged or swollen adenoids.

 Whether you're flying, scuba diving, climbing a mountain, or even riding in an elevator, air pressure decreases as you go higher and increases as you go lower.
 If the pressure isn't equalized, the higher air pressure pushes on one side of the eardrum and causes pain.
-That explains why so many babies cry during those last few minutes of the flight, when the air pressure in the cabin increases as the plane prepares to land.
+That's why so many babies cry during those last few minutes of the flight, as the air pressure in the cabin increases as the plane prepares to land.

-If your child has an ear infection, your doctor may recommend delaying flying, if possible, until the infection is gone to avoid increased pain and possible rupture, or tear, of the eardrum.
-In kids who have had tubes inserted in the eardrums because of ear fluid problems, the artificial tubes will help the air pressure equalize more easily.
+If your child has an ear infection, your doctor may recommend delaying flying, if possible, until the infection is gone.
+This will help your child avoid increased pain and a possible rupture, or tear, of the eardrum.
+In kids who have had ear tube surgery, the tubes will help the air pressure equalize more easily.

-Some simple things to try during air travel can help equalize the air pressure in your child's ears and eliminate, or at least decrease, ear pain.
+These tips can help equalize the air pressure in your child's ears and prevent or decrease ear pain during air travel.
 Have your child:

-- Drink plenty of decaffeinated fluids (water is best) throughout the flight.
-Drinking a lot is very important, not only because it encourages swallowing (which makes the Eustachian tubes open), but also because airplane air is dry, which thickens nasal mucus, making it more likely for the Eustachian tubes to become clogged.
+- Drink plenty of non-caffeinated fluids (water is best) throughout the flight.
+Drinking a lot is very important.
+It encourages swallowing, which opens the Eustachian tubes.
+Also, airplane air is dry, which thickens nasal mucus, making it more likely for the Eustachian tubes to become clogged.